 The next most common reason why your favorite switch may not working is that it’s not set up properly with your Strymon device.
 The favorite is not a plug-and-play switch.
 Strymon provides setup instructions for each of its devices that are compatible with the favorite switch.
 This setup usually includes ‘rebooting’ the device after you connect the favorite switch, often with toggles in a certain configuration.
 The setup instructions are not the same for every Strymon device.
 You will need to find the instructions specific to your device.
 These instructions can be found on their site, or in your device’s owners manual.

 A third reson may be a faulty part, but this is extremely rare.
-Favorite switches are tested before shipping to insure they work properly.
+Favorite switches are tested before shipping to ensure they work properly.
 Further, they are simple devices that very rarely have problems.
-Customers contact us fairly regularly complaining that their favorite doesn’t work.
-But 99% of the issues with favorite switches are due to one of the aforementioned casues.
+Customers contact us fairly regularly believing that their switches do not work; but virtually all of the problems we have seen with Saturnworks favorite switches are due to one of the aforementioned casues.

 What makes a pedal bass specific?

-Active pedals use capacitors that essentially act as a filter to only allow a certain frequency range to enter the circuit – the logic being that it filters out frequencies beyond the instrument’s range to cut down on noise.
+Active pedals use capacitors that essentially act as a filter to only allow a certain frequency range to enter the circuit.
+The logic is this filter excludes frequencies beyond the instrument’s range in order to cut down on noise.
 Bass specific pedals use modified caps to open the pedal’s low-end frequency range.
-The bass setups don’t cut any highs, they just open up the lows, so they are perfectly fine to use with a guitar.
+A bass setup doesn’t cut highs, it just open up the lows.
+Saturnworks pedals set up for bass are perfectly fine to use with a guitar.
 So if you want a pedal to use with both bass and guitar, we recommend using the bass version.
-The bass version can also be a good idea if you’re using the pedal with instruments with lower ranges than the guitar – keyboards, for example.
+The bass version can also be a good idea if you’re using the pedal with instruments with lower ranges than the guitar, such as keyboards or synths.

-Passive pedals (in other words, pedals that don’t have active circuitry requiring power) are not bass or guitar specific, and can be used interchangeably.
+Passive pedals (pedals that don’t have active circuitry requiring power) are not bass or guitar specific.